juhahalme/academicprofile/publications/karjalainen-16-10-2021.md

 In North Karelia, regional marketing has been guided by the idea of representing the region evenly, without concentrating on a particular part of the region.

-In practice, this ideal of equal representation of the province has been lame, to say the least, because it has clashed with the prevailing idea in regional marketing that marketing messages should be concentrated around certain 'spearheads'.
+In practice, this ideal of equal representation of the whole region has been lame, to say the least, because it has clashed with the prevailing idea in regional marketing that marketing messages should be concentrated around certain 'spearheads'.

 On the other hand, the concentration of economic life and services in regional centres has emphasised the concentration of these spearheads in regional centres.

 In practice, this has led to a situation where regional marketing has been dominated by the interests and visibility of regional centres in particular, both in North Karelia and elsewhere in Finland.
-It is therefore understandable if the willingness of operators outside the regional centres to stay involved and support the marketing of the region has been put to the test.
+It is therefore understandable if the willingness of actors outside the regional centres to stay involved and support the marketing of the region has been put to the test.

 Should it then be accepted that regional marketing should concentrate on marketing only attractive regional centres, whose attractiveness is believed to radiate to the surrounding municipalities?

 I would argue that in the current world situation this idea no longer holds water.
 It is clear from recent signs that there is an emerging attraction outside the regional centres that cannot be attributed to the radiance of the regional centres alone.
 This has been reflected, for example, in the emerging trend of rural housing and teleworking, as well as the strong role of the bioeconomy and local food in the new EU climate agreement.

-This does not mean that the attractiveness of regional centres is fading, but rather that regional centres of attraction are becoming more regionally and sectorally diverse than in the past.
+This does not mean that the attractiveness of regional centres is fading, but rather that attractiveness of regions is becoming more spatially and sectorally diverse than in the past.

 These emerging trends cannot be ignored in regional marketing planning, especially in the run-up to the new EU regional and structural policy programming period.